YbFan115/Yibin/content/en/CV/_index.md

 - Advisor: Associate Professor [Yingying Huang](http://www.ihss.old.pku.edu.cn/en/article/index.aspx?nodeid=121&page=ContentPage&contentid=59156) (Ph.D. in Renmin University of China)
 	- Designed ethnographic research on the interpersonal communication and social relations of delivery men in campus
 	- Fieldwork to conduct participatory observation and interviews
-	- Found that delivery men on campus form social relationships, including with fellows & colleagues, teachers and students in the university.
+	- Found that delivery men on campus form social relationships including with fellows & colleagues, teachers and students in the university.
 They tend to develop affective ties with those who are both fellows and colleagues due to higher homogeneity, while instrumental connections with ordinary colleagues, teachers or students based on the higher heterogeneity.
-	- Conducted paper draft and revised, and presented paper on class.

 # Conference Paper

 - Wang, Y. & **Fan, Y.** (2021).
 Listening to Chinese Ancient Opera: Linking Media History and Sound Studies.
-Paper presented to the Annual Conference of the Chinese Association for History of Journalism and Communication.
-Shenzhen, China.
+Paper presented on the *Annual Conference of the Chinese Association for History of Journalism and Communication.
+Shenzhen, China.*
+- **Fan, Y.** (2021).
+The Effects of Digital Divide on the Citizen Engagement in Local Governance: Based on a Survey on the Audience of Official Weibo Run by Local Government in Ma'anshan.
+Paper presented on the [*2021 ICA-affiliated New Media International Conference in SJTU.*](https://en.sjtu.edu.cn/events/2046-call-for-papers-2021-ica-affiliated-new-media-international-conference-in-sjtu) *Shanghai, China.*

 # Other Academic Experiences